Physician assistant: Canada

-Education and certification
+Education and certification (Canada)

 The first civilian physician assistant education programs were launched in 2008 at the University of Manitoba and McMaster University.
-In 2010, a third civilian program was launched by the consortium of physician assistant education (University of Toronto, Northern Ontario School of Medicine, and The Michener Institute).
-Admission to the physician assistant program in all three of the university programs across Canada are highly competitive with grades, education, interviews, professional experience, credentials, personal statements and testing considered in the candidate selection process.
-Approximately 15 seats at the University of Manitoba are available yearly while the two other programs in Ontario respectively have approximately 30 seats at the University of Toronto and approximately 24 seats at McMaster University.
+In 2010, a third civilian program was launched by the consortium of physician assistant education (University of Toronto, Northern Ontario School of Medicine, and The Michener Institute) while further programmes were added in 2024 at Dalhousie University and at the University of Calgary.
+A new programme has been announced to be housed at the University of Saskatchewan to start in 2025.

 In Canada, the education of a physician assistant generally consists of three years of professional post-graduate university education.
 The education is delivered over a two calendar year time-frame by completing fall, winter and summer semesters for both years of the program in either a master level university physician assistant program or post-graduate professional university bachelor level physician assistant program.
 Physician assistant graduates become eligible for the certification exam by being a graduate of a Canadian physician assistant program that is recognized by the Physician Assistant Certification Council of Canada (Canadian Armed Forces physician assistant program, University of Manitoba, McMaster University and the consortium of physician assistant education all of which are accredited by the Canadian Medical Association).

-Scope of practice
+Scope of practice (Canada)

-Physician assistants resemble and provide many of the functions of physicians in Canada and act as advanced-level medical provider.
-Physician assistants may be compared to the role of nurse practitioner by the general public and may be confused as the same profession.
+Physician assistants resemble and provide many of the functions of physicians.
+Physician Assistants (PA) are academically prepared health care professionals who provide a broad range of medical services.
+PAs are physician extenders and not independent practitioners; they work with a degree of autonomy, negotiated and agreed on by the supervising physician(s) and the PA.
+PAs can work in any clinical setting to extend physician services.
+PAs complement existing services and aid in improving patient access to health care.
+A relationship with a supervising physician is essential to the role of the PA. " Physician assistants may be compared to the role of nurse practitioner by the general public and may be confused as the same profession.
 Nurse practitioners in Canada practice under an advanced nursing model.
 Physician assistants practice under a medical model, similarly modeled after medical school (physician) education.
 Nurse practitioners practice within their defined specific scope of practice autonomously and sometimes collaboratively.
 The defined scopes of a nurse practitioner include the areas of (family care, adults and paediatrics).
 Physician assistants are permitted to practice in all medical specialties by mirroring the practice of a physician with a full range of skills and scope by practicing both autonomously as a clinician and collaboratively with physicians when required.
 Some examples of practice areas for physician assistants include (emergency medicine, critical care medicine, cardiology, psychiatry, community and family medicine, neurology, surgery, orthopaedics, internal medicine, oncology, gastroenterology, military medicine, respirology, dermatology, women's health and many more specialities).
 Physician assistants may perform certain roles which have been traditionally only provided by physicians in clinical practice, making the PA's medical training over other providers unique in this regard.